usaid-cs/yesterday-i-learned/random.md

 - "What do we eat" "Que-mangeons nous" is "What eats us?"?
 - The ["eat"](http://pocketcultures.com/topicsoftheworld/files/2011/09/Copia-de-acomer2-425x318.jpg) gesture and the "fuck off" gesture differ only by whether the fingers point toward the mouth.
 - [AM is in the 0.5~1.6MHz range.
 FM is in the 88.1~108.1MHz range.](http://hyperphysics.phy-astr.gsu.edu/hbase/Audio/radio.html) Short wave radio is in between the two bands.
-- Google Translate pronounces your name "correctly" in both the US and UK accents.
 - [(long, lat) maps to the x-y axis better.](https://stackoverflow.com/questions/18636564/lat-long-or-long-lat) However, [ISO-6709](https://en.wikipedia.org/wiki/ISO_6709#Items) "Standard representation of geographic point location by coordinates" wants (lat, long) instead, which has the first vertical coordinate at the front.
 - The moon is 38% of a billion metres away.
 - The [revolving door](https://en.wikipedia.org/wiki/Revolving_door_%28politics%29): Governments hire industry professionals for their private sector experience.
 Industry, in turn, hires people out of government positions to gain personal access to government officials.